Deontic Argumentation: An Argumentation Semantics for Weak Permission

-By definition all subarguments of $A_1$ and $A_2$ are wp-justified. $A_1$ is the only argument attacking $\perm_w(\neg l)$, $A_2$ attacks $A_1$ and $A_2$ is supported by the wp-extension.
-Hence, $A_1$ is wp-rejected. $A_1$ is the only argument attacking $\perm_w(\neg l)$.
-Hence, $\perm_w(\neg l)$ is a justified argument.
-We can repeat the same argument for $\perm_w(l)$. \end{proof} Contrary to the grounded and well-founded semantics, weakly facultative conclusions are wp-justified. \begin{corollary} Let $D=(F,R)$ be a wp-conflictual theory and $l$ a wp-conflictual literal, then $l$ is a weakly facultative conclusion. \end{corollary} Let us examine the scenario of Example~\ref{ex:ambiguity1} under the wp-semantics, where the permissions in $n_3$ are understood as weak permission.
+Contrary to the grounded and well-founded semantics, weakly facultative conclusions are wp-justified. \begin{corollary} Let $D=(F,R)$ be a wp-conflictual theory and $l$ a wp-conflictual literal, then $l$ is a weakly facultative conclusion. \end{corollary} Let us examine the scenario of Example~\ref{ex:ambiguity1} under the wp-semantics, where the permission in $n_3$ are understood as a weak permission.
 Namely,

 The (relevant) imaginary arguments are:

 and the natural arguments are:

 The attack relation includes the following instances: